We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How often should you use acne body wash?

 This depends on the product.
 Unless the acne body wash has specific instructions — for example, to use infrequently or moderately — individuals may want to use it every time they bathe or shower.

 It is worth noting that frequent cleansing may irritate the skin, regardless of the product.
 Also, the irritation may worsen with active or harsh ingredients.

 It depends on the person, the product, and the acne condition.
 There are several types of acne, and using a gentle hydrating cleanser without harsh ingredients, soaps, fragrances, or essential oils can help reduce irritation, which regular soaps would trigger.

 Ingredients such as ceramides, cholesterol, glycerin, or petrolatum can also help repair the skin barrier.
 This in turn can help alleviate inflammation and manage or treat acne.

 Finding the right acne product can take some trial and error.
 Not all acne body washes will work for every individual.

 Acne body wash can help treat mild cases of acne.
-If someone feels that their acne is not improving, they should see a doctor to find an appropriate treatment.
+If someone feels that their acne is not improving, they should contact a healthcare professional to find an appropriate treatment.

 Leaving acne untreated may lead to scarring and self-esteem issues.
-A person does not need to have serious acne to see a dermatologist.
-If a skin problem such as acne affects a person’s self-esteem, they should feel comfortable seeking the help of a medical professional.
+A person does not need to have serious acne to consult a dermatologist.
+If a skin condition, such as acne, affects an individual’s daily life or self-esteem, they should feel comfortable seeking the help of a healthcare professional.